mediquo/docs-sdk/docs/sdk/android/professionallist.md

 private val professionalList: ProfessionalListFragment by lazy { ProfessionalListFragment() }
 ```

-Add _ProfessionalListFragment_ to your fragment content:
+Add it to your view:

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {